MrTilki09/C-Projects/README.md

-This is Where ill be uploading all my projects that i did in my First Year of College.
+This is Where ill be uploading all my projects that i did in my First Semester of College.